 - Could it discriminate unlawfully against individuals sharing any of the protected characteristics, whether directly or indirectly; if so, it must be amended.
 Bear in mind that this may involve taking steps to meet the specific needs of disabled people arising from their disabilities - Could it advance equality of opportunity for those who share a particular protected characteristic?
 If not could it be developed or modified in order to do so? - Does it encourage persons who share a relevant protected characteristic to participate in public life or in any activity in which participation by such persons is disproportionately low?
-If not could it be developed or modified in order to do so? - Will the proposal contribute to fostering good relations between those who share a relevant protected characteristic and those who do not, for example by tackling prejudice and promoting understanding?
 If not could it be developed or modified in order to do so?

+Will the proposal contribute to fostering good relations between those who share a relevant protected characteristic and those who do not, for example by tackling prejudice and promoting understanding?
+If not could it be developed or modified in order to do so?
 Please identify any findings and how they might be addressed.

 Proposal may make travel by public transport more difficult for older people and for people with disabilities because other sources of information and tickets are less understandable.
 Older and disabled people are less likely to use digital alternatives to obtain travel information or tickets.
 Whilst there are no statistics available about usage of the Information Centres by protected characteristics both the response rate to the consultation and some of the consultation responses do suggest a disproportionate adverse impact on these groups should the Travel Information Centres/Interchanges cease.
+Two thirds (65%) of respondents said they would travel less often if the proposal happened.
+If significant numbers of people did feel less able to travel arising from the closure of particular Transport Information Centres, this may lead to a possible potential reduction of those people's ability to participate in public life, reducing their equality of opportunity to travel.

 It was also anticipated when the consultation was developed, that there may be concerns about personal safety from some members of protected characteristics groups which would emerge.
-In the event a small number of respondents commented on this as a concern.
-It is likely, however, that having a facility available may deter some instances of hate crime or anti-social behaviour which may assist the fostering of good relations between communities/community cohesion Public Sector Equality Duty (PSED) aim or may allow people to wait in a safer environment for a bus or train in some cases.
+In the event, a small number of respondents commented on this as a concern.
+It is likely that having a facility available may deter some instances of hate crime or anti-social behaviour and may assist the fostering of good relations between communities/community cohesion, achieve Public Sector Equality Duty (PSED) aims or may allow people to wait in a safer environment for a bus or train in some cases.